Beloved ‘dumpster dog’ finds home with WPD Patrol East

 She already is helping children involved in traumatic accidents and cases.

 “Invaluable, invaluable positive.
-I’s positive for the kids.
+It’s positive for the kids.
 It’s positive for the police.
 It just worked out great,” Kochenderfer said.

 When she turns one, Nora will go through training and will most likely be a therapy dog for children.